 Libraries and Crossref are a winning combination.
 Our shared goal is to improve discoverability of content for researchers.
 For our part we look after our members’ metadata and run a registry of persistent links.
 We also offer services that help systems and people to make connections.

-We currently look after over 90 million content items from theses, dissertations, preprints, and reports– through to of course journal articles and books/book chapters.
+We currently look after 105300106 content items from theses, dissertations, preprints, and reports– through to of course journal articles and books/book chapters.

 Many librarians come to Crossref for an account to use retrieve metadata using OpenURL.
 If you’re one of those librarians, you’re in the right place!

 Please review these terms below and get in touch if you agree.
 We will create your account and send you login details within a couple of days.

 If you agree to these terms, please contact us to set up an account.

 We have 12667 members registering journal articles, books, dissertations, preprints, and other content types with us.

 Our members register content with us including as much metadata as possible, they then use each others’ metadata to link their references and commit to maintaining these links for the long-term.
 There are some figures at our dashboard, a live display of data using our REST API.
 Our members update that metadata all the time.

 Increasingly we are being asked to take in other scholarly outputs such as peer review reports, videos, blogs, and other.
 Watch our blog for news of these additions or sign up to our newsletter via the link in the footer of this website.